mkleehammer/koa-rethinkdb-pool/README.md

 ### `connection()`

 Returns the context's connection, allocating it if necessary.
+Subsequent calls within the same request always return the same connection.

 ### `execute(query)`

-Executes a query and returns its result.
+Executes a query (which can be an insert or an update) and returns its result.

+This is effectively `return yield query.run(cnxn)`.
+The result is whatever `run returns.

 ### `fetchone(query)`

 Executes a query and returns the first result object or `null` if there are no objects.

+This is designed for "select"-type queries that you expect to return a single object.
+It is a convenience wrapper that extracts the first element from the results and returns it.
+It returns `null` if the query did not return a result.

-This is designed for use with queries that return a cursor, but if the result is not a cursor, the result is returned directly.
+This method is designed for queries that return a cursor, but if the result is not a cursor, the result is returned directly.

 ### `fetchall(query)`

 Executes a query and returns the results as an array.
+If the query does not return results, an empty array is returned.

-This is designed for use with queries that return a cursor, but if the result is not a cursor, the result is returned directly.
+This method is designed for queries that return a cursor, but if the result is not a cursor, the result is returned directly.
+However, if the query does not return a cursor you should probably use `execute` instead for clarity.

 ## Pooling